CDC Warns of Listeria in Hard-Boiled Eggs That Has Sickened 7, Killed 1

 As for what consumers – especially people 65 and older, pregnant women, people battling cancer and people on dialysis who are more prone to Listeria – can do, CDC suggests throwing away any store-purchased items using hard-boiled eggs.

+People should ask a restaurant if they use Almark eggs prior to purchase.
+If the eatery does use those eggs, or doesn't know what hard-boiled eggs they use, the consumers shouldn't buy the egg product, the CDC said.

-People should also thoroughly clean any surfaces where the egg products may have touched, CDC said.
+People should also thoroughly clean any surfaces where the egg products may have touched, the CDC said.

 The warning doesn't cover any of Almark's direct-to-consumer eggs or eggs cooked by restaurants or retailers.